idaholab/moose/modules/doc/content/application_development/build_system.md

 environment.
 Further, an application can disable it permanently by putting `MOOSE_UNITY := false` at the top of their Makefile.

-In addition, you can also keep from using a unity build for individual directories within your project.
+In addition, you can also choose to avoid using a unity build for individual directories within your project.
 By default `src` and `src/base` are not built this way because they generally contain a mix of objects that don't benefit from being built simultaneously.
 To add to that list, set the `app_non_unity_dirs` variable in your `Makefile` before the `include` of `app.mk` like so: